Rating gap

 A quick estimate only helps if it routes into the right next step.
 Pick the path that matches how much confidence, budget detail, or market context you need.

-Move into the full forecast when the quick estimate needs capacity, timing, and cost assumptions.
+Move into the full forecast when the quick estimate needs capacity, timing, cost, and rollout assumptions.

 The forecast playbook explains how to read directional upside without treating a model like a promise.